Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 2. Abstract Factory for Actions
 3. Singleton for instantiating and passing entity Managers
 4. Dependency Injection
+5. Iterator for Playlist

 Below we will explain how each design pattern works (using specific class and package names), why we implemented it, how it improved our code

+5. The Iterator pattern was implemented for the class Playlist.
+Playlist implements the Iterable interface, and defines the class iterator within, which includes the hasNext() and next() methods.
+There are a variety of methods in PlaylistManager such as for example deleteFromPlaylist that uses a for-each loop to directly iterate over the String uniqueIDs stored by the Playlist instead of having to first call the getUniqueIDs() method.
+In this way, we can avoid other classes being aware of the underlying implementation of Playlist, since Playlist might store a list of Video objects like we had it initially, or String UniqueIDs like we do now, without the other classes having to change accordingly.
+Hence, complying with the open-close design principle.

 ## 4. Principles of Universal Design